Skip to content

 • Maximum 80% of the area median income (AMI)

-Option #2: FHA Loans
+Option 2: FHA loans

 For buyers with a credit score under 620.

 FHA loans funded by approved lenders are insured by the Federal Housing Administration (FHA).
-Because of their lenient requirements, FHA loans can be a good option for homebuyers who cannot meet the 620-credit threshold required by conventional loans or who are unable to afford the loan’s closing costs.
+Because of their lenient requirements, FHA loans can be a good option for homebuyers who cannot meet the 620 credit threshold required by Conventional loans or who are unable to afford the loan’s closing costs.

 With a credit score as low as 500, you may be able to qualify for an FHA loan, but you will be required to make a larger down payment.
-Regardless of credit score or down payment amount, all borrowers must pay upfront and annual mortgage insurance premiums.
+Regardless of credit score or down payment amount, all borrowers must pay both upfront and annual mortgage insurance premiums.
 FHA borrowers who put down the required 3.5% pay FHA mortgage insurance for the life of the loan.

 Eligibility requirements: